zmack/puppet-cloudera/README.md

 This module's deployment of TLS provides both level 1 and level 2 configuration (encryption and authentication of the server to the agents).
 Level 3 is presently much more difficult to implement.
 You will need to provide a TLS certificate and the signing certificate authority for the CM server.
 See the File resources in the below example for where the files need to be deployed.

 There are some settings inside CM that can only be configured manually.
-See the [Level 1](http://www.cloudera.com/content/cloudera-content/cloudera-docs/CM4Ent/latest/Cloudera-Manager-Administration-Guide/cmag_config_tls_encr.html) instructions for the details of what to change and use the below values:
+See the [Level 1](http://www.cloudera.com/content/cloudera-content/cloudera-docs/CM4Ent/latest/Cloudera-Manager-Administration-Guide/cmag_config_tls_encr.html) instructions for the details of what to change in the WebUI and use the below values:

-    Setting                    Description
+    Setting                       Value
+    Use TLS Encryption for Agents (check)
     Path to TLS Keystore File     /etc/cloudera-scm-server/keystore
-    Keystore Password          The value of parameter server_keypw in Class['cloudera::cm::server'].
+    Keystore Password             The value of server_keypw in Class['cloudera::cm::server'].
+    Use TLS Encryption for        (check)
+      Admin Console

 ```puppet
 # The node that will be the CM agent may use this declaration: